 THAC0, To Hit AC 0, is one of the big mysteries for younger or fresher players of older Dungeons & Dragons editions.
 It is something that is closely tied to Descending Armor Class, Descending AC, which was a thing in in D&D-versions starting in the 1970ies and going on up until some time in the 1990ies, when Ascending Armor Class became the norm.

-Similarly strong emotions are found in many topics, most prominently among Apple-Users and their mice that scroll in the wrong direction (or the correct one, depending on your point of view).
+Similarly strong emotions are found in many, many, too many topics, most prominently among Apple-Users and their mice that scroll in the wrong direction (or the correct one, depending on your point of view).
+What can we say, humans like nothing more than to fight and win.

 So, THAC0, where does it come from?